Audio Version Available

 It’s not just dance that Wan Yi has a passion for.
 She worked with local designer Pazzion in 2017 to sell a tote bag with artwork inspired by her late dog.

-Last month, she gave a speech for the Break the Ceiling, Touch the Sky Summit at Shangri-La Singapore.
+In October 2022, she gave a speech for the Break the Ceiling, Touch the Sky Summit at Shangri-La Singapore.
 The summit brings in leaders from global organisations to help accelerate positive business impact of women in leadership.

 During her speech, she shared about her story being a staff member with Down syndrome at Shangri-La Rasa Sentosa, where she has been working as a housekeeper for nine years as part of DSA’s Adult Enhancement Program.